 There's another particularly insidious justification / tactic used by bullies and abusers, and it's almost impossible to beat because the tactic relies on group perception to work: they frequently accuse the other person of not taking responsibility.
 In other words, an abuser might go home and beat his wife, and if his wife complains, he might accuse her of shifting blame for provoking him into doing it.
 This is obvious nonsense, since the wife does not control her husband's behavior—but in a country like America where "personal responsibility" is repeated as a mantra, the strategy works.
 The wife's friends may then accuse her of "blaming others", just because her husband was the first one to bring up the magic phrase of personal responsibility, when it should be clear to a calmer head that the husband is shifting blame and the wife is the one being blamed.

-Pretty much all victim-blaming has this trope at its roots.
+All victim-blaming has this trope at its roots.
 An abuser characterizes themselves as "reacting" to a behavior displayed by their victim, shifting the blame for a perceived initial transgression onto them, especially in situations where aggression is socially acceptable and a victim "has only themselves to blame" for putting themselves in a dangerous situation, or for "provoking" an abuser by not going out of their way to placate or mollify them.
 If you've ever heard someone say "Well, it's your own fault for (whatever), you know how they are," you've run into this trope.

 Trolls also rely on this trope whenever they piss off the community or the moderators and then act all surprised that people are reacting so negatively towards them.
 In other words, it's everyone else's fault that they are reacting to someone making a questionable comment.

 This can even stretch across generations and is being increasingly seen regarding modern youth.
-Many older people criticise young people today as being entitled and self-obsessed, often forgetting where They would have gotten such traits from.
-In the aftermath of the global Economic crisis, many young people are criticised for being unwilling to take jobs involving manual labour or working minimum wage even though many were taught that such jobs were solely for people who didn't go to college or have much ambition in life.
-Listen to most commentators and They will often say something along the lines of "We ruined this generation" and yet act completely shocked that children act and think in the way They trained Them to.
+Many older people criticise young people today as being entitled and self-obsessed, often forgetting where they would have gotten such traits from.
+In the aftermath of the global economic crisis, many young people are criticised for being unwilling to take jobs involving manual labour or working minimum wage even though many were taught that such jobs were solely for people who didn't go to college or have much ambition in life.
+Listen to most commentators and they will often say something along the lines of "We ruined this generation" and yet act completely shocked that children act and think in the way they trained them to.

 More than a few articles mention the idea of the "participation trophy", and how many of today's youth have received too many of them to understand how real competition in the workplace operates...but they never seem to ask who was giving those trophies out...